-A preventive maintenance program for your conveyor system should include:
+A preventive maintenance program for your conveyors should include:

 And remember – the main goal of this type of maintenance is to prevent problems before they happen, so don’t wait until something goes wrong to start your program!

-Just as you would implement a preventive maintenance program for your system, you should also have a cleaning schedule in place to keep things clean and tidy.
+Just as you would implement a preventive maintenance program, you should also have a cleaning schedule in place to keep things clean and tidy.
 This is especially significant if your business is in an industry where sanitation is a top priority, such as food processing.

-If you suspect that poor environmental conditions are causing problems for your conveyor system, there are a few things you can do:
+If you suspect that poor environmental conditions are causing problems, there are a few things you can do:

-- Keep the area around your conveyor system clean and free of debris
+- Keep the area around your conveyors clean and free of debris,

-Lastly, one of the best ways to improve your conveyor system is to invest in high-quality components.
-This includes everything from the conveyor belt, chain, cable, or rollers to the bearings, motors, and pulleys.
+Lastly, one of the best ways to improve your equipment is to invest in high-quality components.
+This includes everything from the belt, chain, cable, or rollers to the bearings, motors, and pulleys.

 When you use high-quality components, you can be sure that your system will run more smoothly and with fewer issues.
 Not to mention, it will also last longer – saving you money in the long run.